ABI-Tutorials/DTP-Visualisation/source/visualisation.rst

 .. figure:: _images/simpleviz-viewpage.png
    :align: center

-   Task 1 SimpleViz heart model construction visualisation, with view controls.
+   SimpleViz heart model construction visualisation, with view controls.

 This is a made-up example for demonstrating how complex models are built out of simple shapes (finite elements), in this case cubes.
 Once you play around with it you will see how a good visualisation can explain complex behaviour with great efficiency.